Peter Falk: Early films

 In 1961, multiple Academy Award-winning director Frank Capra cast Falk in the comedy Pocketful of Miracles.
-The film was Capra's last feature, and although it was not the commercial success he hoped it would be, he "gushed about Falk's performance."
+The film was Capra's last feature, and although it was not the commercial success he hoped it would be, he "gushed about Falk's performance".
 Falk was nominated for an Oscar for the role.
 In his autobiography, Capra wrote about Falk:

 The entire production was agony ... except for Peter Falk.
 He was my joy, my anchor to reality.
 Introducing that remarkable talent to the techniques of comedy made me forget pains, tired blood, and maniacal hankerings to murder Glenn Ford (the film's star).
 Thank you Peter Falk.

 For his part, Falk says he "never worked with a director who showed greater enjoyment of actors and the acting craft.
 There is nothing more important to an actor than to know that the one person who represents the audience to you, the director, is responding well to what you are trying to do."
-Falk once recalled how Capra reshot a scene even though he yelled "Cut and Print," indicating the scene was finalized.
+Falk once recalled how Capra reshot a scene even though he yelled "Cut and Print", indicating the scene was finalized.
 When Falk asked him why he wanted it reshot: "He laughed and said that he loved the scene so much he just wanted to see us do it again.
 How's that for support!"

 For the remainder of the 1960s, Falk had mainly supporting movie roles and TV guest-starring appearances.
-Falk portrayed one of two cabbies who falls victim to greed in the epic 1963 star-studded comedy It's a Mad, Mad, Mad, Mad World, although he appears only in the last fifth of the movie.
-His other roles included the character of Guy Gisborne in the Rat Pack musical comedy Robin and the 7 Hoods (1964), in which he sings one of the film's numbers, and the spoof The Great Race (1965) with Jack Lemmon and Tony Curtis.
+Falk portrayed one of two cabbies who fall victim to greed in the epic 1963 star-studded comedy It's a Mad, Mad, Mad, Mad World, although he appears only in the last fifth of the movie.
+His other roles included the character of Guy Gisborne in the Rat Pack musical comedy Robin and the 7 Hoods (1964), in which he sings one of the film's numbers, and the spoof The Great Race (1965) with Jack Lemmon, Tony Curtis, and Natalie Wood.